samuelhbne/vpn-launchpad/README.md

 # VPN Launchpad

-Turn your Raspberry Pi box into a VPN tunnel proxy (HTTP/SOCKS) within minutes.
-All you need is an Amazon AWS account.
-Also works with Debian, Ubuntu (16.04 and above) or Mac OSX.
+Turn your Raspberry Pi (1/2/3/zero) into a VPN proxy (HTTP/SOCKS/DNS) that tunnels all traffic through AWS EC2.
+All you need is an Amazon AWS account (to create EC2 instance for tunneling traffic).

+Also works on Ubuntu (16.04 and above), Mac OSX or Debian.

 ## How it works

-Command vlp creates/purges VPN server with the AWS account provided.
-Command lproxy creates/purges a proxy running locally with SOCKS/HTTP/DNS support, which tunneling all traffic through the VPN server previously created by command vlp.
+Command vlp creates/purges VPN server via AWS EC2 service.
+Command lproxy creates/purges a proxy (SOCKS/HTTP/DNS) running locally, which tunneling all traffic through the VPN server previously created by command vlp.